luksfarris/luksfarris.github.io/docs/_posts/2025-09-12-algorithms.md

 I took this description from [codewars](https://www.codewars.com/kata/5c2256acb26767ff56000047):

+{% include admonition.html
+type="Question"
+body="
-> You get a list of items and an integer for the limit of total weights (w_limit).
-Each item is represented by (weight, value)
+You get a list of items and an integer for the limit of total weights (w_limit).
+Each item is represented by (weight, value)<br>
-> Return the list of maximum total value with the sorted lists of all lists of values that are also sorted.
+Return the list of maximum total value with the sorted lists of all lists of values that are also sorted.<br>
-> i.e.  [ max_value, sorted_list( sorted_list A ,sorted_list B, ... )  ]
+i.e.  [ max_value, sorted_list( sorted_list A ,sorted_list B, ... )  ]
+"
+%}

 The test case I tried to solve was this: